hikeventures/hikeventures.github.io/_posts/best/2016-10-30-best-day-packs.markdown

 layout: post
 ---

 Here is my <a rel="nofollow" href="#table">selection</a> of the best day packs 2019 which I would consider carry if I were to buy a new one.
+We make a commission for purchases made through the following links which will help us to keep this blog running.

 A day pack is a great choice if you plan to do a shorter trip while carrying some gear with you e.g. climbing, hiking or on a normal day in the city.